Les Gold: Personal life

-Gold married Lilli Gold in 1975.
-Together they have two children, Ashley and Seth.
+Gold has been married to Lili Gold since 1975.
+Together they have two children, Ashley and Seth, who were featured pawnbrokers on Gold's reality show.

 Philanthropy

 Gold supports The Heat And Warmth Fund ("THAW Fund"), which helps local families pay their heat and electricity bills.
 In February 2013, a fund-raising party dubbed "Hardcore THAW" was held after-hours in his store and raised more than $40,000 for the organization.